streitup/LD-quantum/Evaluation codes for pre-trained LD-Diffusion/README.md

 # Evaluation module and pre-trained model for Training Diffusion-based Generative Models with Limited Data

-We provide the evaluation module and pre-trained LD-Diffusion model on the 100-shot-obama dataset.
+We provide the evaluation module and pre-trained LD-Diffusion model on the 100-shot-obama dataset[[link]](https://drive.google.com/file/d/1yJsVgF4s8oh-eukOYebNSQZpGzlsEqvD/view?usp=sharing).
 This code is only used to evaluate the pre-trained LD-Diffusion models.

 ## Requirement:
 Use the following commands with Miniconda3 to create and activate your edm Python environment.